tiagopog/jsonapi-utils/README.md

 ### Resources

-Here is where we define how the serialization will behave:
+Here is where we define how the models are exposed as resource on the API:

 ```ruby
 # app/resources/user_resource.rb